 SUMMARY:

 Here, we present an optimized on-filter digestion protocol with detailed information about the following: protein digestion, peptide purification and data independent acquisition analysis.
-This strategy is applied to the analysis of expressed prostatic secretions-urine analysis and allows high proteome coverage and low missing value label-free profiling of the urinary proteome.
+This strategy is applied to the analysis of expressed prostatic secretions-urine samples and allows high proteome coverage and low missing value label-free profiling of the urinary proteome.

 ABSTRACT:

-A filter-aided sample protocol (FASP) is widely used for proteomics sample preparation because it allows concentration of diluted samples and it is compatible with a wide variety of detergents.
-Bottom-up proteomics workflows like FASP increasingly rely on LC-MS/MS performed in data-independent analysis (DIA) mode, a scanning method that allows deep proteome coverage and low incidence of missing values.
+Filter-aided sample protocol (FASP) is widely used for proteomics sample preparation because it allows to concentrate diluted samples and it is compatible with a wide variety of detergents.
+Bottom-up proteomics workflows like FASP increasingly rely on LC-MS/MS methods performed in data-independent analysis (DIA) mode, a scanning method that allows deep proteome coverage and low incidence of missing values.

 In this report, we will provide the details of a workflow that combines a FASP protocol, a double StageTip purification step and LC-MS/MS in DIA mode for urinary proteome mapping.
 As a model sample, we analyzed expressed prostatic secretions (EPS)-urine, a sample collected after a digital rectal exam (DRE), which is of interest in prostate cancer biomarker discovery studies.